 - Another answer is no it will not damage it.
 Because we use speakers according to the receiver and amplifiers instructions and the receiver will never push the speakers to their limits.
 That’s why a high bass will never damage the speakers.

 Why Bluetooth speaker cuts out at high volume

-There will always be problems and errors with the Bluetooth connectivity.
-Like the interference of radio waves with it and that will damage the connectivity and the speakers will cut out.
+There will always be problems and errors with Bluetooth connectivity.
+Like the interference of radio waves with it and which will damage the connectivity and the speakers will cut out.

 There might be anything between the connected device and speakers that will cause the audio out of sync.
 Or your device is no longer supported.
 These errors occur a lot with Bluetooth connectivity.
 The best thing will be to use HDMI wires and avoid Bluetooth connectivity.

 Why do my speakers cut out when the bass hits?